I choose the Spirit of the Butterfly for this web site for its strong but gentle medicine,

 I am an advanced craniosacral therapist (both adult and pediatric), advanced lymphatic drainage therapist, andI am a reiki and touch for health practitioner.
 I have more recently completed a two and a half year course in Energy Medicine with the 8th Fire training school.

-I add these treatments to my other modalities and offer Shamanic Healing journeys (monthly at present) through Yoga for Today.
+I add these treatments to my other modalities and offer Shamanic Healing journeys at various locations.

 I am totally enjoying my better second half of life, spending time with eight grandchildren doing things I couldn’t do with my children.
 I treasure these times.
 I enjoy travel, meeting new people and experiencing other cultures, yoga, Continuum Movement and walking.